 - The range of relevant abilities and skills you can bring to teaching, for example, practical experience, managing people, working with or leading a team and communication skills

 - Any reasons why there may be restrictions on your geographical mobility

 - Why you want to study in the UK if you don’t currently live here

-- These are the things all training providers want to know whether they’re School Direct, a university or a SCITT so there’s no need to worry that you can’t write different personal statements.
+These are the things all training providers want to know whether they’re School Direct, a university or a SCITT so there’s no need to worry that you can’t write different personal statements.

-Don’t copy anyone else’s personal statement or from statements posted on the internet.
+Do not copy anyone else’s personal statement or from statements posted on the internet.
 Make sure your personal statement is all your own work.

 What information is needed to support my application?

 - Two references are needed.
 One academic and one professional i.e. someone that can comment on your suitability for teaching.
 If applying for the salaried route one reference would be from an employer.
-Ask the referees as soon as possible to make sure that they are willing to give us an online reference as paper copies are not allowed.
+Ask the referees as soon as possible to make sure that they are willing to give us an online reference, as paper copies are not allowed.
 Applications cannot be submitted to us until the references have been obtained.

 - If you have international qualifications you need to obtain a Statement of Comparability from NARIC.
 This can take some time, so you are advised to start the process before you submit your application.

 - If your degree does not closely link to your chosen teaching subject, you are advised to take a subject knowledge enhancement course (SKE) before starting teacher training.
-These are only available in a few subjects: maths, chemistry, physics, languages, computing or design and technology.